13 Dec 2022

 From 2030, sales of new petrol and diesel cars will be banned in the UK.
 To be prepared, local authorities need to begin planning for the wider provision of electric vehicle infrastructure.

 Choosing the right sites can be tricky when weighing cost considerations against prime accessible locations.
-Site ownership can also prove problematic so ideally charging points should be installed on local authority land to minimise barriers, wherever possible.
+Site ownership can also prove problematic, so charging points should ideally be installed on local authority land to minimise barriers, wherever possible.

-For further information, contact Tracy Millmore.
+For further information, please contact Tracy Millmore.

 We've found some examples of other council activity on this topic.